Religion in Syria: Census statistics

+Religion by Governorates

+The religious compositions of different Governates as for 2011 (in %age).

 Religion and law

 In matters of personal status, such as birth, marriage, and inheritance, the Christian, Jewish, and Druze minorities follow their own legal systems.
 All other groups, in such matters, come under the jurisdiction of the Muslim code.
-However, in 2016 the de facto autonomous Federation of Northern Syria – Rojava for the first time in Syrian history introduced and started to promote civil marriage as a move towards a secular open society and intermarriage between people of different religious backgrounds.
+However, in 2016 the de facto autonomous Federation of Northern Syria - Rojava for the first time in Syrian history introduced and started to promote civil marriage as a move towards a secular open society and intermarriage between people of different religious backgrounds.
+Civil marriage was later implemented nationwide.

 Although the faiths theoretically enjoy equal legal status, to some extent Islam is favored.
 Despite guarantees of religious freedom, some observers maintain that the conditions of the non-Muslim minorities have been steadily deteriorating, especially since the June 1967 war.
 An instance of this deterioration was the nationalization of over 300 Christian schools, together with approximately 75 private Muslim schools, in the autumn of 1967.
 Since the early 1960s, heavy emigration of Christians has been noted; in fact, some authorities state that at least 50 percent of the 600,000 people who left during the decade ending in 1968 were Christians.
 In recent decades, however, emigration was slow until the Syrian Civil War.

+Freedom of religion in the 2020s

+In 2023, the country was scored 2 out of 4 for religious freedom, with the government controlling the appointment of Muslim religious leaders, restricted proselytizing, a ban on conversion of Muslims and active terror threats.

+In the same year, the country was ranked as the 12th most difficult place in the world to be a Christian.